 #1 Set Goals and Budget as a Family

 The first step in how to make a family budget is to get everyone on board with family money goals and creating a budget.
 Sit down – as a family – and talk about your financial goals – and what it will take to achieve them.
 Maybe you are saving for a family vacation or planning ahead for Christmas – or perhaps you have to batten down the hatches due to a job loss.
 Whatever situation has inspired you to prepare a family budget, you need to get everyone on board.
+Lay out everyone’s wants vs. needs.
+Do you have an emergency fund or should you set up a sinking fund?

 How To Prepare Family Budget with Young Kids